This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Get to know more about the details of Eid al Fitr in Oman below.

 The people of Qatar celebrate Eid-al-Fitr for three days after fasting a month in the holy month of Ramadan.
 Though Eid may be celebrated differently in separate parts of the world, the day typically begins with a special Eid prayer held after the early morning prayers when the sun is out.
 It is crucial to give Zakat-ul-Fitr before the Eid prayers, giving alms to those in need.
 After the prayers, Muslims often visit friends and family bearing gifts and goodwill and may also get together over a meal.

-Everyone wears new clothes, visits friends and family, enjoys special Eid foods and sweets, traditional Qatari dishes such as machboos, ghuzi, balalat, um ali, and exchange gifts as part of the Eid tradition.
+Everyone wears new clothes, visits friends and family, enjoys special Eid foods and sweets, traditional Qatari dishes such as machboos, ghuzi, balalat, um ali, and exchanges gifts as part of the Eid tradition.

 Find more details of the celebrations and traditions of Eid al Fitr in Qatar on our article below.

 Rising early on the dawn of Eid, the rich and the poor wash, dress up in new clothes, and start the day with a light breakfast consisting of fine wheat noodles mixed with milk and commonly known as Vermicelli.